opensearch-project/project-website/_posts/2025-04-24-Announcing-Data-Prepper-2.11.md

 ```

-Users who need to transform data before sending it to the OpenSearch sink can leverage existing Data Prepper processors.
-For instance, to nest severityText and severityNumber under a severity field in OTEL logs, the following configuration can be added prior to the sink stage.
+Users who need to transform data before sending it to the `opensearch` sink can leverage existing Data Prepper processors.
+For instance, to nest `severityText` and `severityNumber` under a severity field in OTel logs, the following configuration can be added prior to the sink stage:

 ```
 - add_entries: